EV Charging Cost in Indiana (2026)

 Indiana electricity rates for EV owners

 At about 15.7¢/kWh, Indiana has a residential rate close to the US average of 16.5¢/kWh.
-The Midwest blends coal, wind, and nuclear, holding rates near the national average across most of the region.
+Indiana still leans on coal while transitioning to gas and renewables, and those transition costs have been pushing rates up.

 Your own utility’s rate may differ from the state average.
 The calculator above is editable, so enter the number from your bill for an exact figure.